blcmill/01-Hello-Class/README.md

 # 01-Hello-Class

-Hello, class!
-This is the first assignment for ILS-Z399.
-The requirements for this assignment are as follows:
+This project fulfills the requirements for assignment 01, "Hello Class."

+My project provides information for my [StackOverflow Account](https://stackoverflow.com/users/9198835/) and my [GitHub Account](https://github.com/blcmill).

+The following are the requirements for the assignment, all of which have been fulfilled:

 Write a Python program that displays answers to the following questions: